laravel/docs/events.md

 <a name="registering-event-subscribers"></a>
 ### Registering Event Subscribers

-After writing the subscriber, you are ready to register it with the event dispatcher.
-You may register subscribers using the `subscribe` method of the `Event` facade.
+After writing the subscriber, Laravel will automatically register handler methods within the subscriber if they follow Laravel's [event discovery conventions](#event-discovery).
+Otherwise, you may manually register your subscriber using the `subscribe` method of the `Event` facade.
 Typically, this should be done within the `boot` method of your application's `AppServiceProvider`:

     <?php